datamapper/datamapper.github.com/docs/validations.markdown

   # valid_for_publish? is provided shorthand for valid?(:publish)

   # now set some properties
-  @article.title = "DataMapper is awesome because ..."
+  @article.title = 'DataMapper is awesome because ...'
-  @article.body = "Well, where to begin ..."
+  @article.body  = 'Well, where to begin ...'

   @article.valid?(:draft)
   # => true.
 We have a title, and a little body